Kreloc/useful-info/android/asus-zenfone-2-worldwide/root-without-wipe.md

 ### Install SuperSU

-**In the recovery, install the SuperSU update file from your external SD card.**
+**In the recovery, install the SuperSU update file..**

+*Important: Had trouble installing zip from sideload and external sd card.
+I highly recommend placing the SuperSU update file on your Android's internal memory.*